Master in Management vs MBA: What’s the difference?

 After graduation, both Master in Management and MBA students see a strong return on investment on their business programs.

-Recent graduates from the best Master in Management programs in the world have earned between US$100,000 and US$130,000 three years after graduating business school, according to the Financial Times Masters in Management Ranking.
+Recent graduates from the best Master in Management programs in the world earn between US$100,000 and US$130,000 three years after graduating business school, according to the Financial Times Masters in Management Ranking.

-MBA graduates from the top business schools in the world see a higher salary spike, as MBA students are typically targeting more senior job roles than Master in Management students.
+MBA graduates from the top business schools in the world see a bigger salary spike, as MBA students are typically targeting more senior job roles than Master in Management students.
+According to the Financial Times Global MBA Ranking, the average weighted salary of the world’s top 100 programs ranges from $96,000 at Audencia (France) to $260,000 at Harvard (USA).

 Master in Management careers

-Whether in marketing, finance, tech, or consulting, the MiM provides a foundation for grads to enter diverse industries thanks to their strong base of management and global business knowledge.
+Whether in marketing, finance, tech, or consulting, the MiM curriculum provides a foundation for grads to enter diverse industries thanks to their strong foundation of management and business knowledge.

 The degree can also be a stepping stone to more senior careers in lucrative industries like technology and as a basis for pursuing a career in entrepreneurship.